Watercolor Painting A Field of Purple Irises

 - Burnt Umber

 - Spiral Pad (11″ x 14″) Canson #140 cold pressed

 - Kneaded Eraser

 - Palette – Your choice.
 Mine is an old Robert E. Wood model.

 - Hair dryer (optional)

-After developing your composition into a working sketch, or selecting a photo for reference begin by drawing a grid on the reference art.
-(You can draw your grid on acetate and tape it to the reference art, or if you are using digital photos on your computer, import your photo into a page layout program, draw your gridlines on top of the photo and print out a reference print.
+After developing your composition into a working sketch, or selecting a photo for reference, begin by drawing a grid on the reference art.
+You can draw your grid on acetate and tape it to the reference art, or if you are using digital photos, import your photo into a page layout program, draw your gridlines on top of the photo, and print out a reference print.

 Following each square of your reference art, lightly draw the key elements in each square.
 Continue with each square until entire drawing is completely sketched.